 They also tell me: How are you going to play a nun, how do we justify that the nun has your skin colour?
 That is why it is important that today, here, once and for all, we decide what my race is and then I will be able to go calmly through life and I will know exactly what I should ask for, what castings I should go to, how to present myself, be more aware of myself, to know how others see me.
 Because you will all say to me "Be yourself", “Be whoever you want".
 I'm sorry, that's impossible, I'm an actress.
 I am the opposite of being myself or being who I want, I am all of you, I am whatever you want.
 So you have to decide what you want it to be”

 La Blanca (The white girl).
 This is the name of the monologue to which these lines belong, written by the playwright María Folguera.
 A play that relates with humor, irony and lucidity, the family history of its protagonist, the Spanish actress Anahí Beholi.
 A story of racism, silence, colonialism, survival, reflection, struggle, and love.

 "What happens when your parents are hippies from Ibiza, your grandmothers are a Guinean lady and the other a Catalan lady, your grandfather is a German landowner, and you are an actress that nobody knows how to classify?" ...
 The play La Blanca was performed at the Cervantes Theatre in London at the beginning of this year, 2019, and in the subsequent conversation, we talked about racism, privilege and, naturally, diversity.
-"I want to be an ordinary girl, who is white!" the Anahí/character had said on stage.
+"I want to be an ordinary girl!" the Anahí/character had said on stage.
 I want them to call me to act as a waitress, or a judge, or a teacher, or ...
 Or what is the same: I want them to stop calling me to be the black girl.